Major in Business Administration

 EBTM 470 SPECIAL TOPICS IN E-BUSINESS (3)

 Course content varies with each topic.
 In-depth study of contemporary e-Business issues.
 May be repeated with a different topic for a maximum of 6 units.
 Not open to students who have successfully completed EBUS 470.
-Prerequisites: EBTM 311/ EBUS 311 and consent of department; majors only; senior standing.
+Prerequisite: major senior standing.

 EBTM 475 SPECIAL TOPICS IN PMBA (3)

 Course content varies with each topic.
 In-depth study of contemporary business issues as they affect current project management and business analysis practices.
 May be repeated for a maximum of 6 units provided a different topic is covered.
-Prerequisites: EBTM 443/ /MNGT 443 and consent of department; majors only; senior standing.
+Prerequisite: senior major standing.

 EBTM 491 BSAP DIRECTED READINGS (3)

 Assigned readings in selected areas of Business Systems and Processes (BSAP).
 A total of 6 units for any combination of directed readings, independent research, and internship is allowed in BSAP area of study.
 Minimum of 3.00 cumulative GPA is required.
-Prerequisites: consent of the instructor and completion of all 200 and 300 level EBTM core requirements.
+Prerequisite: consent of the instructor.

 EBTM 492 PMBA DIRECTED READINGS (3)